Nisanth2004/JWT-Authentication-Using-SpringBoot-3.2.x/README.md

 ---

-This README file provides a comprehensive overview of implementing JWT authentication in a Spring Boot application, covering user registration, login, token validation, and logout functionality.
+This README file provides a comprehensive overview of the JWT authentication implementation in the Spring Boot project, including detailed steps for user registration, login, token validation, logout, and refresh token management.